yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 	"./reset.png| Simple as that"
   >}}

-This is sometimes needed in very rare cases,for example when being unable to boot `Super Smash Bros.
+This is sometimes needed in very rare cases, for example, when being unable to boot `Super Smash Bros.
 Ultimate`.

 ## [Shake it, baby](https://youtu.be/Iac0T6dnuzM)